 I use a mixture of aluminium and copper wire.
 These are metals that are largely recycled these days.
 Recycling aluminium uses 90% less energy than making primary-production (virgin) aluminium!
 The silver or gilt plating on wire and components is also likely to be recycled.
 Being precious metals, silver and gold are high value so recycling them is the norm.
-Sadly, I cannot absolutely guarantee the recycled content of the wires I use, I have tried to source 100% recycled wires but that just does not seem to be a thing.
-If you know of some, let me know!
+Sadly, I cannot absolutely guarantee the recycled content of most of the wires I use.
+I have started using EcoSilver, which is guaranteed 100% recycled sterling silver.
+So you can be eco friendly and hypo-allergenic.
+If you know of any sources of 100% recycled aluminium and copper wires, let me know!

 I also have a vast selection of second-hand beads.
 These range from glass to plastic to polymer clay.
-They are often donated to me from old craft sets etc so I am happy to give them a use other than landfill.
+They are often donated to me from old craft sets by friends, so I am happy to give them a use other than landfill.

 Design & manufacture

 Keeping the processes eco-friendly and ethical is another big part of saving the planet.
 This part is easy, I am a one-woman business so I know and do it all.
 There are no outsourced processes or sweatshops, just me my home studio, and my pliers.
 I sometimes work hours I would never expect of an employee, but that’s all part of working hard for your dreams.